-This post is aimed at beginners, since professionals already have a lot of dexterity (hopefully) and most likely experience with another instrument they can use as reference.
+This post is aimed at beginners, since professionals already have a lot of dexterity (hopefully) and most likely experience with another instrument they can use as a reference.
 It’s also explained in the simplest way.

-Why warm up at all?
+Why warm-up at all?

 Types of warmups

 We have looked at warmups for instruments in every category (brass, electric, keyboard, string, percussion and woodwind), here are warmups that apply to all of them:

 - Playing complicated songs slowly.